tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

   - “Without an annuity, on the other hand, you are forced to self-insure—to be your own insurance agent.
 That’s not a great idea, because unlike the insurance agents who work for big insurance companies, you don’t have the ability to pool risk and cancel out errors on both sides.
 So, to feel financially secure until the end of your days, you will have to leave a large cushion to cover the worst-case scenario: You will have to oversave, which means that more likely than not you will end up dying with considerable money left over.
 You’ll have worked for years earning money that you never got to enjoy.”

+- **Automating Finances**

+  - A major step in the Die With Zero process is to establish a reliable financial system.
+The best way to get there is to automate it as much as possible.
+You can read this article for more details on my system works, but here are the basic steps.

+    - Create a savings account for each financial goal.
+    - Calculate your contribution amount based on often you want to make the payments and how far in the future you need the money.
+    - Determine the location of your account.
+    - Savings account: low interest, best for short-term goals (1 to 6 months)
+    - High-interest savings account: best for medium-term goals (6 months to 3 years)
+    - GICs: best for medium-term goals (6 months to 3 years) where you know you won’t need the money
+    - Investments: best for long-term goals (3 years or more)
+    - Make sure that all income streams flow into your no-fee checking account.
+    - Automate a contribution from your checking account to your goal account.
+DONE.

+  - There’s no better feeling than having a guilt-free experience, knowing that it’s paid for.
+It also helps you sleep at night knowing that your money is working for you without having to lift a finger.
+It frees you from having to make tough decisions all the time.

 # Give money to your children or to charity when it has the most impact.

 - **Inheritances**